Dosage Form: topical gel

-Erythromycin Topical Gel is indicated for the topical treatment of acne vulgaris.
+Erythromycin Topical Gel USP, 2% is indicated for the topical treatment of acne vulgaris.

-Erythromycin Topical Gel is contraindicated in those individuals who have shown hypersensitivity to any of its components.
+Erythromycin Topical Gel USP, 2% is contraindicated in those individuals who have shown hypersensitivity to any of its components.

 Pseudomembranous colitis has been reported with nearly all antibacterial agents, including erythromycin, and may range in severity from mild to life-threatening.
 Therefore, it is important to consider this diagnosis in patients who present with diarrhea subsequent to the administration of antibacterial agents.

-Information for Patients: Patients using Erythromycin Topical Gel should receive the following information and instructions:
+Patients using Erythromycin Topical Gel USP, 2% should receive the following information and instructions: